Guezone/SECMON/README.md

 - [x] Automate the deployment with docker
 - [x] First security auditing (front-end only)
+- [ ] Create script to allow CPE scanning on Windows and Linux based system
 - [ ] Add new sources of cyber-news
 - [ ] Polling CVE via local JSON NIST file
 - [X] Write user documentation for the Web UI